dduuukk/embedded-audio-sample-player-with-midi-support/README.md

-# BOOMBA
-## Project proposal: embedded audio player on freeRTOS-based system

-## Team members and responsibilities
-- Christian Bender
-- Katherine Cloutier
-- Christian Cole
-- Noah Mitchell
+# Project BOOMBA: Embedded Audio Player On FreeRTOS-based System

-## Work involved:
+## Description
-Bootstrap a FreeRTOS based system on an STM32 dev board with an audio codec, SD card reader, and headphone amplifier.
-Port WAV parser/player, and write drivers for codec (I2S) and headphone driver
+The project involves bootstrapping a FreeRTOS-based audio streaming system on an STM32 development board, which includes the utilization of an audio codec, SD card reader and SD card, STM32 microprocessor, H7 DMA modules, and a headphone amplifier.
-## End goal: parse a .WAV file off of the SD card on the system and play it over the headphone out
-## Stretch goal: UI with buttons and the OLED screen!

-## Overall Description
+The system architecture utilizes an SD card which interfaces with the STM32 MCU through SDIO.
+A FATFS file system will be implemented for SD card file access.
+The MCU will host a .WAV parser responsible for interpreting the header and audio data of the .WAV file from the SD card, transforming it into audio words for playback.
+This parsed data will then be sent to the codec through a DMA FIFO.

+Using SAI, (which is I2S-compatible), communication between the STM32 and the DMA will be established.
+The DMA will act as a FIFO, and will buffer the samples to be sent to the codec.
+The codec is connected to the STM32 I2C, which will be used for configuration.

+The primary objective is to parse a .WAV file stored on an SD card and play it through the headphone output.
+Achieving this involves sending .WAV data from the SD card to the MCU, processing that data and sending it to the DMA FIFO, and then processing that data in the codec.
+Additionally, if there is time, there is a stretch goal that will involve implementing a user interface with buttons and an OLED screen for enhanced user interaction.

 ## System diagram
 (with individual components and their interfaces.
 This visualization should take the initial feedback into account and be more detailed than the Project Idea submission.)